MichaelAllenWarner/tailwind-grid-inner/README.md

 ```

 (The `target: 'legacy'` option works just as well, but it generates more CSS and makes use of some selectors that have higher specificity.)

-## Requirements

-- Tailwind 2.2.0 or higher (but only with [JIT-mode enabled](https://v2.tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode) if using Tailwind 2)

 ## Usage